-G20 protesters attempt to disrupt summit
+G20 protesters set street fires, loot stores

 Some small groups of people were pushed back as they tried to march down streets to be used by G20 delegates.
 They said their objective was not to get close to the summit but to block the delegates' routes to it.

-Volunteers could be seen treating people with saline solution, possibly due to tear gas or pepper spray, and tending to other wounded.
+Volunteers could be seen treating people with saline solution, possibly due to tear gas or pepper spray, and tending to others injured.
 One woman could be seen bleeding from her neck or head.
 Police told demonstrators they were in a forbidden area.

 Protesters appeared to disrupt some G20 visitors' movements around the city.

-Melania Trump's spokeswoman told reporters the first lady was unable to take part in scheduled events with other G20 spouses due to the protests.
+Melania Trump's spokeswoman told reporters the US first lady was unable to take part in scheduled events with other G20 spouses because of the protests.

 "Hamburg police couldn't provide clearance for us to leave," Stephanie Grisham said.

 The spouses were due to take a river cruise and tour a climate change center, according to media reports.

-Hamburg police tweeted Friday afternoon that some officers had been attacked with iron bars in the Reeperbahn, the city's famous entertainment district.
+Hamburg police tweeted Friday afternoon that some officers were attacked with iron bars in the Reeperbahn, the city's famous entertainment district.

 Other officers were attacked with fire bombs in Holstenstrasse, farther north, police said, and barricades were set afire.